smartgrids-aau/environmental_complexity_criterion/README.md

 NOTE: models using maps from image file ignore width and height parameters and use image size instead.

 ## Batch run
-To run the model with different parameter sets, run `batch_run.py`.
-The result will be stored in `results/batch_run.csv`.
+To run the model with different parameter sets, execute `batch_run.py`.
+Locate the desired maps folder using `--path` argument.
+Run `batch_run.py -h` for more information.